“Education is the movement from darkness to light”- Allan Bloom.

 Great people define Education as:

-Education is the ability to think, apply it in the World and to know the value of life.
-It doesn’t limit with self-education, but also to spread it to every human around us.
-There is no end for Education in every stage of human life we learn something.
+Education is the ability to think, apply it in the World and know the value of life.
+It doesn’t limit self-education but also spreads it to every human around us.
+There is no end to Education in every stage of human life; we learn something.

 The following infographic explains the benefits of Education.